Glossary

 Bid pack

-These documents are sent from buyers to suppliers to outline their procurement needs.
-Suppliers fill in the bid pack which is then evaluated by the buyer to decide who can provide the best goods/services.
+A set of documents sent from buyers to suppliers to outline their procurement needs.
+Suppliers fill in the bid pack documents and the responses are then evaluated by the buyer to decide who can provide the best goods and/or services.
+A bid pack may include the following:

 • background information about the procurement